TaitoUnited/taito-cli/README.md

 ## Configuration

 By default only the *basic* plugin is enabled.
-You can configure your personal settings in `~/.taito/taito-config.sh` file and project specific settings in `taito-config.sh` file placed in your project root folder.
-Here is an example of a personal `taito-config.sh`:
+You can configure your personal default settings in `~/.taito/taito-config.sh` file and organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
+Project specific settings are defined in `taito-config.sh` file placed in your project root folder.
+Here is an example of a personal or organization specific taito configuration:

     #!/bin/bash